likeich/quran.sh/public/template.md

 ---
 layout: post
 title: "Issue with the Quran: [Insert Specific Issue Here]"
-categories: quran issues
+categories: quran-issues

 ---

+## Key Points

+1. [Summarize the first key point regarding the issue.]
+2. [Mention the second key argument or observation.]
+3. [Outline the third key point relevant to the post.]
+4. [State the fourth significant insight or argument.]
+5. [Summarize the fifth important point.]

 ## Introduction

-Briefly introduce the specific issue being discussed and outline what will be covered in the post.
+[Briefly introduce the specific issue being discussed, its relevance, and what the post will cover.]

 ## The Argument

-Present the criticism or issue as a syllogism (formal logic).
-Break it down in a clear, accessible way:
+Present the argument in syllogistic form to highlight the issue:

 1. **Premise 1**: [State the first premise of the argument.]
 2. **Premise 2**: [State the second premise.]
-3. **Conclusion**: [State the conclusion the argument leads to.]
+3. **Conclusion**: [State the conclusion drawn from the premises.]

 ## Background

-Provide any necessary historical, theological, or contextual information that is important for understanding the issue.
-Explain the context of the Quran’s revelation, or any relevant scientific or historical details.
+[Provide important historical, theological, or scientific background information that helps understand the context of the issue.
+Include any relevant details about the Quran’s revelation or interpretations.]

+{% include verse.html surah="[Insert Surah number]" ayah="[Insert Ayah number]" %}

+[Analyze the verse in question and link it to the argument.]

+{% include verse.html surah="[Insert second Surah number]" ayah="[Insert second Ayah number]" %}

+[Give a detailed explanation of the second text and how it supports the argument.]

 ## What Muslim Scholars Say

-Summarize the interpretations or responses given by Muslim scholars or theologians regarding this issue.
-Include specific explanations or interpretations that address the criticism.
+[Summarize the interpretations or responses from Muslim scholars regarding the issue.
+Include any important theological perspectives or commentaries that respond to the criticism.]

 ## Refutation of the Argument

-Refute the argument by addressing the premises one by one.
-Explain why the argument does not hold, providing alternative interpretations or explanations, and pointing out any logical fallacies or misunderstandings.
+Refute the argument by systematically addressing the premises:

+1. **Premise 1**: [Refute or clarify the first premise.]
+2. **Premise 2**: [Refute or clarify the second premise.]
+3. **Conclusion**: [Show why the conclusion does not logically follow or why the argument falls short.]

 ## Why This Matters

-Explain why this issue is significant.
-Discuss the broader implications for understanding the Quran and Islamic theology.
-Explain why resolving or refuting this criticism is important for both Muslims and non-Muslims.
+[Explain the broader significance of this issue.
+Discuss why resolving or understanding this criticism is important for both Muslims and non-Muslims and how it impacts interpretations of the Quran.]

 ## Conclusion

-Summarize the discussion, restating the key points of the refutation, and provide a conclusion about the issue.
+[Summarize the key points, including the refutation and any conclusions drawn from the discussion.]

 ---

 *For further reading:*

-- [List relevant scholarly articles, books, or other posts for further exploration.]
+- [Insert relevant scholarly articles or posts for further exploration.]
+- [Link to additional research materials.]